UniversalDependencies/docs/_2015-08-23-uppsala/copula.md

 So this seems to imply that the coordination in (10) does not mean that is has the same function with relation to unemployed and in the informal economy, since clearly in (11) it is a linking verb to unemployed and a progressive auxiliary to expecting.

 Finally, we briefly touched on the problem of which verbs should be copulas.
 Example (12) seems to suggest that more verbs that be (in English) are copulas.
-(In the English treebank, we follow Huddleston and Pulum in considering only be a copula).
+(In the English treebank, we follow Huddleston and Pullum in considering only be a copula).

 (12) Bill never was and will not become happy.